Rectal examination: Procedure

 The digital rectal examination is a relatively simple medical procedure.
 The patient undresses and is then placed in a position where the anus is accessible (lying on the side, squatting on the examination table, bent over it, or lying down with feet in stirrups).
-If the patient is lying on his/her side, the physician will usually have her/him bring one or both legs up to his/her chest.
-If the patient bends over the examination table or the back of a chair, the physician will have her/him place his/her elbows on the table and squat down slightly.
-If the patient uses the supine position, the physician will ask the patient to slide down to the end of the examination table until his/her buttocks are positioned just beyond the end and then place her/his feet in the stirrups.
+If the patient is lying on their side, the physician will usually have them bring one or both legs up to their chest.
+If the patient bends over the examination table or the back of a chair, the physician will have them place their elbows on the table and squat down slightly.
+If the patient uses the supine position, the physician will ask the patient to slide down to the end of the examination table until their buttocks are positioned just beyond the end and then place their feet in the stirrups.
 The physician spreads the buttocks apart and will usually examine the external area (anus and perineum) for any abnormalities such as hemorrhoids, lumps, or rashes.
 Then, as the patient relaxes and bears down (as if having a bowel movement), the physician slips a lubricated finger into the rectum through the anus and palpates the insides for a short time.